-Texas recently experienced a series of devastating power outages that some are blaming on its instability caused by its deregulated electricity market.
+Texas experienced a series of devastating power outages in February 2021 that some are blaming on its instability caused by its deregulated electricity market.
 However, proponents of deregulation say that it can help cut down on costs and improve services to customers.
-Given this recent discussion, we will explain what having a deregulated electricity market means, how Texas’ electric choice affects customers, and how it can impact your savings with solar.
+Given this recent discussion, we will explain what having a deregulated electricity market means, how Texas’s electric choice affects customers, and how it can impact your savings with solar.

 What is a deregulated electric market?